 Each fold on their mobile website is clearly defined with colored or plain backgrounds.
 Headlines are big and clear, definitely a pleasure to read on all the small mobile screens.

 Apartment therapy is an interior design magazine.

-Their choice of using a serif font is also a great one as it complement well with the entire design and make the website look classy.
+Their choice of using a serif font is also a great one as it complements well with the entire design and makes their mobile website look classy.

 Alexa Ranking: 2,119